Chien Lee: AS Nancy Lorraine

-After selling French football club OGC Nice to one of Britain's richest men, Jim Ratcliffe, in August 2019, Lee acquired French club AS Nancy on 31 December 2020 and became the chairman of board and co-owner.
+After selling French football club OGC Nice to one of Britain's richest men, Jim Ratcliffe, in August 2019, Lee acquired French club AS Nancy on 31 December 2020 and became the Chairman of board and co-owner.
 The club was founded in 1967 and has spent its entire history playing in either Ligue 1 or Ligue 2.
 Nancy's biggest achievement came in 1978 when the club won the Coupe de France, defeating Nice in the final.
 One of the club's most notable former players is Michel Platini, the former president of UEFA.
 Platini began his career at AS Nancy in 1972, and Arsène Wenger started his managerial career at Nancy in 1984.

-Lee saw Nancy as appealing due to its historically strong performance, as well as its attractive location less than two hours’ train ride from Paris and the Nancy youth academy, the first youth academy of French football formed in the spring of 1964.
-With AS Nancy, Lee will continue to use the same strategies in his other clubs, using a data-based approach to identify talent and coaches, a focus on signing young players, and playing a high-pressing style of football.
-In Lee's first year of ownership in the 2020–21 season, AS Nancy made strides in Ligue 2, finishing in 8th place.
-In May 2021, AS Nancy appointed Lee's former Barnsley manager Daniel Stendel as head coach.
-He was sacked in late September 2021 after 10 match days, without any success.

-The season 2021-22 was a disaster and AS Nancy Lorraine was relegated to the 3rd division for the first time in history, with only 23 points for the season.
-French newspapers reported that the owners' Moneyball-based strategy failed to work.